The INFJ, or “The Architect” (or sometimes “The Mastermind”) is strategic, collected and will climb their way to the top of their ladders of choice.

-INTJ represents someone who is Introverted, iNtuitive, Thinking and Judging.
-This indicates that they are a person who is energized by spending time alone, who focuses on ideas and concepts, who makes decisions based on logic and reason, and who prefers to be planned and organized.
+This classification is based on the MBTI, and indicates a person who is energized by spending time alone, who focuses on ideas and concepts, who makes decisions based on logic and reason, and who prefers to be planned and organized.

 An INTJ is strategic, collected, calculating and organized.
 As introverts, the INTJ is not particularly energized by spending time with others.
 In fact, when they interact with others, they often only look to associate themselves with those who they find intellectually stimulating.
 Otherwise, they prefer to be independent.

 INTJs use all of their five senses to internalize the information they are provided with.
 They like to address things with logic and reason, and as result tend to be innovative and realistic.

 They get their nickname “The Architect” because of their uncanny ability to plan ahead and refine a vision for the future.
 They are able to work steadily towards their goals and maintain a polished presentation, just like an architect working on a building!